Practice in relation to Acting Judges

 The Honourable Justice Arnold

 Sir Terence Arnold graduated from Victoria University (BA and LLM) and New York University (LLM).
 He taught criminal law at Victoria University in Wellington as well as at several Canadian universities, including Dalhousie University and the University of Calgary.
 From 1985 to 1994 he was a partner of Chapman Tripp Sheffield Young.
 In 1994 he became a barrister sole and shortly thereafter he was appointed Queen’s Counsel.
 In 2000 he was appointed Solicitor-General a position he held until 2006 when he was appointed as a judge to the Court of Appeal.
 He was appointed a judge of the Supreme Court on 11 June 2013.
-In 2017 he retired from the permanent bench of the Supreme Court but sits as a retired judge when required.
+In 2017 he retired from the permanent bench of the Supreme Court.
+Following retirement, Sir Terence was appointed as an Acting Judge of the Supreme Court and sits in the Supreme Court as required.